Humbly Homemade

 It also helps build the strength of your dough by aiding in gluten formation, due to levain's higher levels of enzymes that break down complex carbohydrates and proteins in flour.

-side view of a loaf of sourdough made with matcha powder next to a jar of jam
+Side view of a loaf of sourdough made with matcha powder next to a jar of jam on a light surface.

 Sourdough Matcha Swirl Bread